 Bachelor’s Degree in Social Work and/or in a related field, or 2 years of work and/or equivalent volunteer experience.

 This position requires excellent written and verbal communication skills, including ease in addressing groups of clients and communicating with diverse workgroups.
 Ability to read, analyze, and understand general business periodicals, journals, technical procedures, safety manuals, and regulations.
 Applicant must have the ability to write reports.
 Bilingual English/Spanish speaking ability, or proficiency in another key service language (Amharic, Somali, Dari or Vietnamese) is a plus.

 Computer proficiency using Microsoft Office software is required.
 Familiarity with client-based software and email communications will be essential to regular communications and reporting.

-Have the ability and creativity in resolving practical societal problems quickly and in situations where limited standardization.
+Must have the ability and creativity in resolving practical societal problems quickly and in situations where there is limited standardization.
 Ability to interpret a variety of instructions in written, oral, diagram, or schedule form is needed.

 Certificates and Licenses

 Social work related trainings and certificates are preferred.

 Must have the ability to work with basic mathematical concepts.
 Must be able to understand common financial reports, payroll records, and cash management reports.